Sonoma Valley Trail (Proposed)

 Time: 9:00 a.m. - 11:00 a.m.

-If you are unable to participate in one of the three community workshops, you can provide comments by completing an online Community Survey available on September 25, 2014.
+If you are unable to participate in one of the three community workshops, you can provide comments by completing an online Community Survey; en Espanol available from September 25, 2014 to November 25, 2014.
 You can also print, complete, and mail a hard copy of the Community Survey available in Spanish and English to Attention: Ken Tam, Sonoma County Regional Parks, 2300 County Center Drive, Suite 120A, Santa Rosa, Ca 95403.

 Please sign up for automatic project updates and notification by clicking on the “sign up for planning updates” button in the upper right of this webpage.